LambdaInnovation/AnnotationRegistry/doc/Document.md

 ---
 For annotations that can be used on fields, sometimes new instance is created by registry system.

 If the system needs an not-null object (which is usually the case), the system will try to create a new instance if the field has null value when the registration happens.
-The class used is always the Type of the field.
-The user has two choice: use the empty constructor, use ```@Ctor``` and ```@Constructible``` to choose which constructor to use.
-Note that in the first case, ```@Constructible``` is not required.
-In both cases, the constructor must be public so that the registry system has the access to it.
+The class used is always the Type of the field, and the constructor used is always the one that takes no parameters.
+If such constructor does not exist, the registration failes.
+The user has two choice:
+* Use the empty constructor, which does not allow multiple instance with different settings (such as block's sub id).
+* Use an assignment directly on the field or in the static block, so that the system does not need to create the instance.
+In this case, an annonymous inner class is sometimes useful.

 New registry type
 ---
 In AnnotationRegistry, the core system and the implementation is separated.
 And it is also very easy for other mods to add new RegistryType.
-Use ```@RegistryTypeDecl``` on class implementating ```RegistryType```.
+Use ```@RegistryTypeDecl``` on class implementating one base class in package ```cn.annoreg.base```.
 Refer to classes in ```cn.annoreg.mc```.